edikedik/kinactive/docs/intro.rst

 model for predictions and so on.

 The second line will load the :class:`kinactive.model.DFGClassifier` model.
-It comprises three :class:`kinactive.model.KinActiveClassifier`s and a logistic regression meta-classifier outputting final predictions.
+It comprises three :class:`kinactive.model.KinActiveClassifier` objects and a logistic regression meta-classifier outputting final predictions.

 Both models can be used in the same manner.
 They require a dataset with :meth:`kinactive.model.KinActiveClassifier.features` and